Ales – U.S. Open Beer Championship Categories

 Body: Medium to full

 Additional notes: These beers are often (though not always) brewed with dark Belgian candy sugar.
 Herbs and spices are sometimes used to delicately flavor these strong ales.
-These beers can be well attenuated with a deceptive alcoholic strength.
+These beers are typically well attenuated with a deceptive alcoholic strength.

 IBU: 20-50